 Or, regular Sonic only managed to weaken Chaos for Super Sonic to finish off.

-Or, it might be that Sonic had grown more powerful over time that he's able to take on Perfect Chaos without having to go Super.
+Or, it might be that Sonic had grown more powerful over time so that he's able to take on Perfect Chaos without having to go Super.
 Besides, in Sonic Adventure, he can't perform a boost to run on water like he can in his Super Form.
 But, by the time Sonic Unleashed comes around, he is able to go fast enough to run and even turn on water.
 True, he possibly still was only able to weaken Perfect Chaos, but still!

 We learn in this game that the Metal Sonic race from Sonic CD took place in the Bad Future.
 But, in order to get the good ending of Sonic CD, you need to get a Good Future in every zone, and if you miss one, you need to get all the time stones for the good ending, which means the future is always a good future, but you can't get them after the Metal Sonic race.
 So, this game has confirmed the bad ending of Sonic CD as the canon ending.